AnasAito/cypher-web/README.md

 The reason for this premature release is that I wanted to share the main idea behind it with the community and any development coming will only enhance it and make this tool usable in production environments

+A detailed article is soon to be published on how cypherweb works...

 ### The key problem:
 The key problem that Cypherweb is trying to solve is very simple: we take for granted HTML data, in other words, we treat it as unstructured text and dont make use of its semistructured format.